radusw/eu_funds/README.md

 3. $activator run -J-Xmx4G

 ## How to deploy
-1. Run activator
+1. Using activator update production.conf with the new secret generated with [eu-funds] $ playGenerateSecret
-2. update production.conf with the new secret generate with [eu-funds] $ playGenerateSecret
+2. run [eu-funds] $ dist
 3. distribute the generated zip file
 4. unzip
 5. chmod +x /path/to/yourapp/bin/eu-funds